suasuasuasuasua/physics-1/notes/week-1/kinematics.typ

   - Distance is a *scalar* quantity
 - Displacement
   - Describes a change in position after some time $Delta t$
+- *Veclocity*
+  - Describes the speed and direction, or change in position, of an object
+- *Acceleration*
+  - Describes the changes in speed of an object
+  - It is somewhat of an abstract idea (though very real) because it is hard to judge with the human eye what the acceleration of an object is
+  - Nevertheless, we can calculate it if we know the function of position or velocity for an object
+- Taking *components of vectors* is the idea of breaking down vectors into unit vectors like $hat(i)$ or $hat(j)$
+  - For example, $arrow(a)(t) = a_x(t) hat(i) + a_y(t) hat(j) + a_z(t) hat(k)$
+- Integration is the inverse operation of the derivative.
+This technique is used to calculate regions of area, volume, and more
+  - The idea is that we sum up infinitely tiny slices of rectangles given some function

 == Equations